 The second problem is consistency.
 Manual monitoring works on Tuesday when you remember.
 It fails on the day you have three product fires, a team meeting, and a timezone that misaligns with your buyers' posting schedules.

-Thoth's automated LinkedIn monitoring runs continuously - scanning for job change events, content engagement signals, and recommendation requests from your target ICP in real time.
+Thoth's automated LinkedIn monitoring runs this logic continuously — scanning for job change events, content engagement signals, and recommendation requests from your target ICP in real time.
 High-intent signals surface in your dashboard with the context needed to respond within the window.
-You see the trigger, you write the message.
-The discovery step that was eating your mornings runs in the background without you.

 LinkedIn and Reddit: the community-led growth stack